Compare Cheap Car Insurance in Michigan

 Frequently Asked Questions

-GEICO offers the cheapest car insurance in Michigan for full coverage, with an average annual rate of $1,348.
-For minimum coverage, USAA is technically the cheapest at $518 annually, but it’s only available to the military community.
-GEICO has the lowest rates for nonmilitary drivers at $622 annually.
+For military-affiliated drivers, USAA offers the cheapest car insurance in Michigan for full coverage, with an average annual rate of $1,992.
+GEICO comes in second at $2,092.
+For minimum coverage, USAA is the cheapest at $539 annually on average, and Westfield follows at $558.

 Similarly, Michigan does not allow insurers to use credit history as a rating factor, which means that everyone pays higher average rates since drivers with poor credit are essentially being subsidized.
 If this wasn’t the case, drivers with poor credit would likely pay higher rates.